supertechguy/passwd.trade/README.md

 1. The sender's browser encrypts the text locally using AES-256-GCM through the Web Crypto API.
 2. The server then encrypts that already-encrypted payload again using AES-256-CBC with HMAC-SHA3-512.

-The shared browser password is never sent to the server.
+The shared browser secret is never sent to the server.
 It must be delivered to the recipient separately.

 ## Security Hardening Included